 - 1. What is orientation? - 2.
-List two objectives of the orientation process.
+Mention the purpose of a formal orientation.

-THE TRAINING PROCESS
+6.3 TRAINING PROCESS

 To improve the effectiveness of every organization they need to have well-trained and experienced people to perform the activities that have to be done.
 If the current or potential job occupant can meet this requirement, training is not important.
 But when this is not the case, it is necessary to raise the skill levels and increase the versatility and adaptability of employees.
 Inadequate job performance or a decline in productivity or changes result in job redesigning or a technological break; which require some type of training and development efforts.
 As the jobs become more complex, the importance of employee development also increases.
 In a rapidly changing society, employee training and development is not only an activity that is desirable but also an activity that an organization must commit resources to if it is to maintain a viable and knowledgeable workforce.